How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms

 \begin{thm}[cf. Thm.
 2.2 of~\cite{o-min-strat}] Let $f:X \to Y$ be a continuous definable map.
 If $\mathcal{A}$ and $\mathcal{B}$ are finite collections of definable subsets of $X$ and $Y$, respectively, then there exists a $C^p$ stratification $(\mathcal{X},\mathcal{Y})$ of $f$ such that $\mathcal{X}$ is compatible with $\mathcal{A}$ and $\mathcal{Y}$ is compatible with $\mathcal{B}$. \end{thm}

-As observed in Remarks~\ref{rmk:constructible-ECT} and~\ref{rmk:omin-pers}, both the ECT and PHT can be viewed as auxiliary definable constructions associated to an o-minimal set $M$.
+As observed in the proof of Lemma~\ref{lem:constructible-ECT} and Remark~\ref{rmk:omin-pers}, both the ECT and PHT can be viewed as auxiliary definable constructions associated to an o-minimal set $M$.
 Specifically, the ECT is gotten by the pushforward of the indicator function along the map

-and the PHT is associated to the Leray sheaves (associated graded sheaves to the derived pushforward of the constant sheaf) of this map.
+and the PHT is associated to the Leray sheaves (the cohomology sheaves of the derived pushforward of the constant sheaf) of this map.
 Since Theorem~\ref{thm:cts-definable-strat} assures us that this map is stratifiable, we get induced stratifications of the codomain of $\pi$ as well as the sphere $S^{d-1}$.
 This is the content of the next lemma.

 \begin{lem} For a general o-minimal set $M\in \Omin_d$, the PHT or the ECT will induce a stratification of $S^{d-1}\times \R$ as well as a stratification of $S^{d-1}$.
 Moreover, in the induced stratification of the sphere $S^{d-1}$, a necessary condition for two directions $v$ and $w$ to be in the same stratum is that there is a stratum-preserving homeomorphism of the real line that induces an order preserving bijection between